rubencaro/gitbeats/README.md

 A static bit of code that fetches some of your GitHub data and renders it to you so you can get an overview of all activity.

 It lives on the client.
 No auth logic.
-You must be logged in into GitHub for it to be able to fetch the data.
+You must supply a [personal api token](https://github.com/blog/1509-personal-api-tokens) for it to be able to fetch the data.

 ## Development